in Google Search Console on Blogger?

 Today's Contents:

-2. Why Isn't My Blogger Homepage Showing Up on Search Engines Even After Registering It in Search Console?
+2. Why Isn't My Blogger Site Showing on Search Engines Even After Search Console Submission?

-6. 5 Smart Ways to Handle Indexing Delays in Blogger
+6. 5 Smart Ways to Deal with Indexing Delays or Errors on Blogger

 Hello, Radiant Souls!✨

-In 2024, I started my Google blog.
-At first, everything felt harder than I expected, so I began writing slowly while learning little by little along the way.
+In 2024, I started blogging on Google Blogger.
+At first, everything felt harder than I had expected, so I began writing slowly while learning little by little along the way.

-Of course, simply posting as a hobby is fun.
+Of course, posting as a hobby is fun enough.
 But the idea of reaching more people through my writing—and maybe even making a little money—made blogging even more exciting.

 These motivations gradually led me to explore the wider online jungle of HTML, SEO, and Google tools.
-There's still so much to learn, but the energy I get every time I discover something new keeps me inspired and moving forward.
+There are still so many things to learn, but the energy I get every time I discover something new keeps me inspired and moving forward.

 I used to use Google's free old theme called "Dynamic Views" for my blog.
 After publishing over 80 posts, I tried requesting indexing in Google Search Console.
 But I got the Redirect errors many times.

-I was told that Google's old themes like Dynamic Views often use an internal anchor-based or JavaScript redirect structure, which often prevent Googlebot from properly understanding the page structure.
+I was told that old themes from Blogger like Dynamic Views often use an internal anchor-based or JavaScript redirect structure, which often prevent Googlebot from properly understanding the page structure.
 This is a pretty difficult topics to me.

 Anyway, after learning that, I doubted that this theme might be related to Redirect errors in Google Search Console, so I decided to switch to a new template called "Vtrick."
 This is a comparatively newer free template than Dynamic Views.

 After setting up the new design and updating my existing posts, I submitted my blog's home URL for indexing in Google Search Console with big dreams in my heart.
-But unfortunately, I still got the same Redirect error.😭 What should I do?
+But unfortunately, I still get the same Redirect errors.😭 What should I do?

-If your blog isn't appearing in Google search results even after submitting it to Google Search Console, you're not alone.
-Here're some common reasons this might happen, especially for Blogger users:
+If your blog isn't appearing in Google search results even after submitting it to Google Search Console, you're not alone—I'm just next to you.
+Here're some common reasons it might happen, especially for Blogger users:

 1. Too Few or No Blog Posts